 The Life Care Plan places special emphasis on issues surrounding the people with ongoing care needs.
 Your plan is designed to ease your worries about finding, getting, and paying for the care you need.

 Our Elder Care Coordinator supports families by coordinating needed care and community services, as well as serving as the elder’s advocate.
 This lightens the load for family caregivers, improves our client’s qualify of life, and can even postpone the need for nursing home care for those living at home.

 Life Care Plans, billed as a flat fee, include support, advocacy, legal documents, Medicaid/VA benefits planning, and more.
 Our Life Care Planning clients find value in having partners they know are looking out for their needs and easily within reach to assist.

 How Your Life Care Plan Develops

 After our intro phone call, we’ll send you a packet to fill out and return to us.
-Then we will meet with our client and their family to discuss their care and estate planning needs.
+Once we get that back, we will meet with our client and their family to discuss their care and estate planning needs.

 Elder Care Coordinator Visit

-We discuss our proposed plan, answer your questions, and execute any legal documents.
+We go over our propsed plan, answer your questions, and execute any necessary documents.
 You leave with the peace of mind that you’ll have the care you need.

 The typical Life Care Plan includes a year of access to our team and quarterly check-ins with our Elder Care Coordinator.